 10 Facts About Coffee Beans That Might Take You by Surprise

-If you are a lover of coffee like I am, you might know a thing or two about which coffee beans have the finest flavour, and you might even know how to roast and ground beans, but here are ten facts about coffee beans, some of which you might not have heard before!
+If you are a lover of coffee like I am, you might know a thing or two about which coffee beans have the finest flavour, and you might even know how to roast and ground beans, but here are ten facts about colombian whole bean coffee, some of which you might not have heard before!

 Massive Coffee Beans: The Arabica variety known as Nicaragua Maragogipe, which is grown in Nicaragua, produces the world’s largest coffee bean.
 Those who are patient will be rewarded with favourable outcomes.
 Coffee plants are able to start producing berries that hold the “beans” whenever they have the appropriate quantity of shade, sun, and rain as well as the appropriate environment.